French police evacuate 9-year-old airport protest camp

 - Symptoms from stopping antidepressants are largely a mystery

+But many stayed in place, seeking to turn it into a “space of social, environmental and agricultural experimentation.”
+The gendarme service said about 100 squatters were living at the site when Monday’s operation began, and a few hundred others came to join Monday’s protests.

-An unlikely combination of environmental activists, farmers and anarchists converged on the camp that sprang up in 2009.
+An unlikely combination of environmental activists, farmers and anarchists converged on the camp that sprang up in 2009, seeing it as a symbol of resistance.

-This story has been corrected to reflect that the police officer was hit with a flare and was not shot.
+The government requisitioned the land from farmers for the airport, but is now offering to return the land to those who want it.